-(3T) 3 credits This course is EPA-approved and covers material relating to the requirements necessary for types I, II, III and universal certification.
-The EPA certification
+(3T) 3 credits This course is EPA-approved and covers material

+This course is EPA-approved and covers material relating to the requirements necessary for types I, II, III and universal certification.
+The EPA certification exam is administered at the end of the course.
+Upon completion, students should be able to pass the EPA refrigerant certification exam.
+(Taught on Demand)